 The below information provided refers to Title I and the appropriate use of Title I funds.
 For additional information, or if you have questions about Title I schools and the use of these funds, please contact (202) 442-6025 or [email protected]

 Title I is the largest source of federal funding for education.
 Schools receive Title I funds as part of the Elementary and Secondary Education Act, as amended by Every Student Succeeds Act (ESSA).
 Title I funds are used solely to help ensure that children, regardless of family income, can acquire an equitable and quality education that will allow students to become academically proficient.

 There are two kinds of Title I programs: Schoolwide and Targeted Assistance.

-The Office of Federal Programs and Grants’ Monitoring and Support Team works with schools to ensure compliant implementation of Title I school programs.
-The team also distributes pertinent information to the schools such as the DCPS Parental Right to Know Guide for families and collects required documentation.
-Additionally, the Team oversees the Equitable Services federal program which coordinates funding for eligible DC resident students who attend private schools.
+The Monitoring and Support Team works with schools to ensure federal grant compliance.
+The team distributes information to the schools, such as the DCPS Parental Right to Know Guide for families, and collects required documentation throughout the academic year.

-It is mandated through the ESSA that Local Education Agencies (LEAs) provide equitable instructional and parental services to District of Columbia resident students who attend private schools.
-The Equitable Services unit renders services to eligible students, families and teachers through allocated federally funded dollars.
-By working with school administrators and service providers, the team is able to implement, design, provide technical assistance and oversee fiduciary responsibility as outlined in the law.
+The Monitoring and Program Support team renders equitable services to eligible students, families and teachers through allocated federal funds.
+By working with school administrators, parents, and service providers, the team is able to implement, design, provide technical assistance and oversee fiduciary responsibility as outlined in the law.
 A list of the current school year’s participating non-public schools is available here.